JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 ***

 A few weeks passed, and school had ended.
-While not exactly summer, it was a nice spring day when I got a call from a friend asking if I wanted to go to a comic convention in the city.
+While it wasn’t exactly summer, it was a nice spring day when I got a call from a friend asking if I wanted to go to a comic convention in the city.

 “What’s happening?”
 I asked and got the response, “There’s a comic convention.
 Let’s go!”
 And with that I headed over to my friends place to head into the city and go to this comic convention.